quorrajs/NodeSession/README.md

 The session "driver" defines where session data will be stored for each request.
 NodeSession ships with several great drivers out of the box:

+- memory - sessions will be stored in memory.
+Memory session driver is purposely not designed for a production environment.
+It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.
 - file - sessions will be stored in files in a specified location.
 - database - sessions will be stored in a database.